Five Core Components of a Hydraulic System

 Points to Note When Selecting Hydraulic Quick Couplings

-When selecting hydraulic quick couplings, the following parameters should be considered:
+When selecting hydraulic quick fittings, the following parameters should be considered:

 Working pressure